Jim-Fan/ncl/README.md

 Possible Further Exploration
 ---------------------------
+* Support hex notation
+* Add more operations on the data e.g. boolean, bitwise etc
 * Add a continuous memory, though memory indexing is going to be challenging
-* Basic IO, allow read/write to memory
+* Basic IO
-* Add more operations on the data e.g. boolean, bitwise etc
-* Add support for boolean expression, to make conditional branching less clumsy
+* Add support for boolean expression, to make conditional branching less clumsy (not sure if possible without syntax tree)